 MOD ARB/7/85

-1/2 1.1 For each applicable service in a given relation, administrations* shall by mutual agreement establish and revise accounting rates to be applied between them, taking into account the Recommendations of the CCITT and trends in the cost of providing the specific telecommunication service, and shall divide such rates into terminal shares payable to the administrations* of terminal countries, and where appropriate, into transit shares payable to the administrations* of transit countries.
+1/2 1.1 For each applicable service in a given relation, operating agencies shall by mutual agreement establish and revise accounting rates to be applied between them, taking into account the Recommendations of the ITU and trends in the cost of providing the specific telecommunication service, and shall divide such rates into terminal shares payable to the operating agencies of terminal countries, and where appropriate, into transit shares payable to the operating agencies of transit countries.

 MOD ARB/7/86

-1/3 1.2 Alternatively, in traffic relations where CCITT cost studies can be used as a basis, the accounting rate may be determined in accordance with the following method:
+1/3 1.2 Alternatively, in traffic relations where ITU cost studies can be used as a basis, the accounting rate may be determined in accordance with the following method:

 MOD ARB/7/87

-1/4 a) administrations* shall establish and revise their terminal and transit shares taking into account the Recommendations of the CCITT;
+1/4 a) Operating agencies shall establish and revise their terminal and transit shares taking into account the Recommendations of the ITU;

 1/5 b) the accounting rate shall be the sum of the terminal shares and any transit shares.